Mufamadi-ntanganedzeni-brighton/Emergency_response/README.md

    - These can be set up near schools, taxi ranks, or neighborhoods and work with local security or police.

 3. Partners
-   - Doctors, legal advisors, and other trusted service providers can register as verified responders.
+   - Doctors, legal advisors and other trusted service providers can register as verified responders.
-   - Users can contact them through the app, either for free or via a subscription.
+   - Users can contact them through the app, either for free or via a subscription

 Why We Need It
 Many communities in South Africa have slow or uncoordinated emergency services.
 This app helps:
-- People get help faster.
+- People get help faster
-- Families feel safer.
+- Families feel safer
 - Communities work together for better safety, combining digital tools with real people on the ground.

 How It Makes Money
-- Subscriptions: Monthly plans for families or businesses to access extra features.
+- Subscriptions- Monthly plans for families or businesses to access extra features
-- Per-use Fees: Small payments for specific services like a legal call or ambulance.
+- Per-use Fees- Small payments for specific services like a legal call or ambulance
-- Partnerships: Work with insurance, medical, or security companies.
+- Partnerships -Work with insurance, medical, or security companies
-- Community Sponsorships: NGOs or local businesses can fund free access for some groups.
+- Community Sponsorships- NGOs or local businesses can fund free access for some groups